merul99/ecommerce-demo-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+//Additional Notes.
+    - We have use Redux just to store the cart data so we can do manipulation with the product quantity or the whole product.
+    - If there will be API in the project then we can ommit the use of the Redux.
+    - Also to get the redux state, we use redux hook (useSelector).
+Hence we have to make those componenet as client component.
+We can switch those component to the server component and implement complex functionality on the server.
+    -For the Signin page, while form submission, we can implement the NextJS functionality (server action) to submit the form and make that component as the server component too.
+    -Also, I have use Next-auth library to implement authentication logic using Credentials provider.
+With that library, We can get the user session data at any component to implement authentication based functionality.